socratesmb/protobootapp/README.md

 The code has implemented sprint boot, junit, sprintg boot test, maven, jacoco, checktyle, pmd, and spotbugs.

 A plugins and dependencis are in pom.xml, and archive maven.yml is indication over initiation and steps.

+  The practice are ejecuted whit GitHub Action, Jenkins and AWS.